Skip navigation

 New Faculty Startup Fund Practices and Expectations

 Startup funds may be provided for new faculty members to purchase equipment and make other expenditures directly related to developing their research/scholarly activities program.
-This funding is not an automatic grant, nor should it be considered an unrestricted pool of funds but rather an account established and based specifically on the research/scholarly activity development needs of the new faculty member and the resources already available in the school, college, and university.
+This funding is not an automatic grant, nor should it be considered an unrestricted pool of funds but rather an account established and based specifically on the research/scholarly activity development needs of the new faculty member and the resources already available in the department, college, and university.

 Requesting Startup Support

-When formulating the amount of the startup fund, consideration will be given to the number and size of grants as well as the customary indirect cost recoveries generated in the unit making the request.
+When formulating the size of the startup fund, consideration will be given to the number and size of grants as well as the customary indirect cost recoveries generated in the unit making the request.
 Startup funds for new faculty members will be requested and allocated on a case-by-case basis and startup packages will normally be negotiated as part of the regular new faculty recruitment process.

 Managing Startup Funds